Ms!

-Ms! was a Canadian current affairs television series which aired on CBC Television in 1973.
+Ms! is a Canadian current affairs television series which aired on CBC Television in 1973.

 Premise

 CBC's 1972 attempt to produce a women's issues series, All About Women, was cancelled before its first broadcast on grounds that it excessively focused on sexuality.
 This effort featured a wider scope of topics including abortion, cosmetic surgery and spousal abuse.
 Margo Lane, who was selected to host All About Women, was host of this series.

 Scheduling

 This half-hour series was broadcast Thursdays at 10:00 p.m.
 (Eastern) from 28 June to 20 September 1973.